InfoTok: Adaptive Discrete Video Tokenizer via Information-Theoretic Compression: Experiment

 \textbf{Ablation on routers.}~To evaluate how well our ELBO‐based token allocation performs, we compare it to an optimal routing strategy.
 For each video, it exhaustively evaluates the reconstruction quality with $\text{BPP}_{16} \in \{\tfrac{1}{16}, \tfrac{6}{16}, \dots, 1\}$, and then solves the optimization problem over the entire dataset to find the optimal performance constrained on the average compression rate.
 As shown in Table~\ref{tab:ablation_optimal}, the ELBO‐based router achieves similar performance compared with the optimal strategy, aligning well with our theory and demonstrating the feasibility to specify token lengths without brute‐force search.

-\textbf{Ablation on adaptive compressor.}~To better understand our adaptive compressor that leverages ELBO for compression, we compare it with two additional strategies that are intuitive: simple right-to-left masking used by ElasticTok (R2L), and a spatially dispersed variant that masks a token every four tokens (Jump), in Table~\ref{tab:ablation_masking}.
+\textbf{Ablation on adaptive compressor.}~To better understand the ELBO-based compression, we compare it with two additional intuitive strategies: simple right-to-left masking used by ElasticTok (R2L), and a spatially dispersed variant that masks a token every four tokens (Jump), in Table~\ref{tab:ablation_two} (Left).
 Our compressor that masks tokens by ELBO values yields better reconstruction quality.
 These findings demonstrate that the compressor design matters in adaptive tokenization.

 \textbf{Ablation on the adaptive mechanism.} Unifying the router and adaptive compression, we further compare the whole adaptive mechanism of InfoTok to ElasticTok.
 Specifically, we evaluate both the adaptive mechanism of ElasticTok and InfoTok, to the Cosmos architecture, and a pure ViT architecture.
-As shown in Table~\ref{tab:ablation_arch}, InfoTok consistently outperforms ElasticTok across both architectures, yielding substantial improvements in both PSNR and FVD.
+As shown in Table~\ref{tab:ablation_two} (Right), InfoTok consistently outperforms ElasticTok across both architectures, yielding substantial improvements in both PSNR and FVD.
 These results confirm the effectiveness and generalization ability of InfoTok.

 \textbf{Reconstruction under different compression rates.} While we have shown above that an ELBO-based compression rate is theoretically justified and empirically effective, we are curious how the reconstruction of one video changes as we gradually increase/decrease the compression rate.
 To this end, we visualize in Fig.~\ref{fig:bpp_vis} the reconstruction results with BPP$_{16}$ ranging in $\{0.81, 0.56,0.31\}$. \alg will reconstruct overall structures of the video when available tokens are limited, such that the MSE loss remains small despite the fine-grained details becoming invisible.